 Peer educators are typically the same age or slightly older than the group with whom they are working.
-They may work alongside the teacher, run educational activities on their own, or actually take the lead in organizing and implementing school-based activities.
+They may work alongside a faculty member, run educational activities on their own, or actually take the lead in organizing and implementing school-based activities that encourage OU students to make healthier choices.
 Peer educators can help raise awareness, provide accurate information, and help their classmates develop skills to change behavior.
-Some of the ways they are doing this in schools around the world include:
+Some of the ways they are doing this at OU include:

 - Leading informal discussions.

 - Video and drama presentations.

 - Handing out educational materials, leaflets and brochures.

 - Offering counseling, support and referral to services.

 Peer education is based on the reality that many people make changes not only based on what they know, but on the opinions and actions of their close, trusted peers.
 Peer educators can communicate and understand in a way that the best-intentioned adults can't, and can serve as role models for change.